VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Recording commands.md

 To do this you'll have to have finished [[Setting up the command buffers]].
 Once you have a command buffer you can record any command into the command **IF** the command and the VkQueue type match.

-Before you begine it's important to note that you'll need to reset the command before with **vkResetCommandBuffer**.
+Before you begin it's important to note that you'll need to reset the command before with **vkResetCommandBuffer**.

 ```c++
 vkResetCommandBuffer(commandBuffers[currentFrame], 0);